Traprain Law Treasure

-The Traprain Law treasure is a hoard of late Roman hacksilver, found on the hillfort of Traprain Law (East Lothian, SE Scotland) during excavations in 1919.
+The Traprain Law treasure is a hoard of late Roman hacksilver, found on the hillfort of Traprain Law (East Lothian, SE Scotland)—then owned by former prime minister A. J. Balfour—during excavations in 1919.
 It is the largest hoard of Roman hacksilver currently known, weighing just over 23 kg.
 It consists mostly of Roman silver vessels, a few of which are complete but most of which had been cut into fragments or crushed.
 There are a few items of personal equipment and coins.
 The hoard was probably buried in the early fifth century AD.
 Early interpretations saw it as loot; more recent views prefer to see it as diplomatic gifts or payment for military service.
 It is currently on display in the National Museum of Scotland in Edinburgh.

 Discovery and context

 The hoard was found during excavations on the hill on 12 May 1919.
 The description of the discovery suggests it was buried in a pit dug within a house cluster on the uppermost levels of the western shoulder of the hill.
 During the Roman Iron Age, Traprain Law was a major local political centre beyond Hadrian's Wall.
 Excavations revealed a wealth of Roman finds, suggesting long-running connections to the Roman world.
 The hoard is usually interpreted as representing the burial of valuables to keep them safe.